luqmansen/luqmansen/README.md

 What I do mostly:
-- Working on the backend with Python and Go, and a little bit on Cloud (AWS) and Frontend (React, TS)
+- Working on the backend with Python and Go, and a little bit on Cloud (AWS)

 What I'm currently learning
 - Typescript, and more frontend frameworks